 Doing away with the traditional, over the top-tiered cake, will also give you the option to pick multiple cakes in different flavours to please all of your guests for a fraction of the price.

-When planning a wedding on a smaller budget, the focus tends to be on how you can save as much money as possible.
+When wedding planning on a smaller budget, the focus tends to be on how you can save as much money as possible.
 But there are some areas where you shouldn’t try to pinch pennies.

 Every bride dreams of looking like the most beautiful version of herself on her wedding day.
 It is your big day after all, and you should feel confident and stunning in whatever you choose to wear.